Menu

 A reef of faded denim coral covers 3 empty oil drums, washed onto shore and scattered on the sand.

-Denim is one of the most recognisable fabrics in the world, steeped in history and culture, from utilitarian workwear to item of fashion.
+During the 20th Century Denim became one of the most recognisable fabrics in the world, steeped in history and culture, from utilitarian workwear to item of fashion.
 Blue denim jeans are so ubiquitous that they are considered a ‘neutral’ in the wardrobe, in spite of the fact they are a bold colour choice for trousers.
-Fading and rips on jeans map the life of the wearer, revealing insights into their lives, their work and their habits.
+Fading and rips on jeans map the life of the wearer, revealing insights into their lives, their work a

 The coral has been hand sewn using old pairs of salvaged jeans.
 They are colonising old oil drums which are buried in the sand.